 Step 1: Wrap the cake with plastic wrap.

-Step 2: Wrap the cake once more, this time with aluminum foil.
+Step 2: Wrap the cake again, this time with aluminum foil.

-Step 3: Store directly in the fridge, or place it in an airtight container.
+Step 3: Store directly in the fridge or in an airtight container.

 For cake slices: